Mastering the Art of Networking: Insights from the LMF Network Team

 Know what the event is about.

-It is crucial to know what the central theme of the event is.
+It’s crucial to understand the central theme of the event.

-Look up the agenda, the people who are attending, and the guest speakers.
-Who knows, you might be standing in a line next to a recruiting entrepreneur while you are waiting to enter the building.
-And a quick chat with them might lead to something big and even a job opportunity.
+Look up the agenda, the guest speakers, and who’s attending.
+Who knows, you might be standing in line next to a recruiting entrepreneur while waiting to enter the building.
+A quick chat could lead to something big, even a job opportunity.

-Something as simple as: ‘How are you finding the event’ or ‘What do you think about what a speaker X said’ can be a great starter to a conversation.
+Something as simple as, ‘How are you finding the event’ or ‘What did you think about what speaker X said?’ can be a great conversation starter.

-Key tip: Prepare some questions and lines/phrases you can use.
+Key tip: Prepare some questions and lines/phrases you can use ahead of time.

 And now the big question…when to approach.

-Networking events can be overwhelming, and people need time to recharge their social batteries.
-Scan the room, look who is also wandering around, and ‘attack’.
-Smile at that person, walk to them and ask some of the questions you have prepared beforehand.
+Networking events can feel overwhelming, and people need time to recharge their social batteries.
+Scan the room, look for someone else who’s wandering around, and ‘go for it.’
+Smile, walk up to them, and ask one of the questions you have prepared beforehand.

 Key tip: Keep the conversation short and sweet.